patryk-kalisz/dracul/_pages/about.md

 title: "About"
 ---

-This website is intended to be a diary for statistical exploration of limit order book properties.
+This website is intended to be a notebook gathering ideas connected with statistical exploration of the limit order book properties.
+Currently, data gathered is tick data downloaded live from Warsaw Stock Exchange (WSE) for dozens of stocks and index derivatives.
+The dataset first records have been downloaded midyear 2018.
+Downloading and storing the data takes place every day for a selected group of most liquid instruments on WSE.

+It is not a goal of the website to present downloading and preprocessing.
+On this blog, I will scratch my head about features coming from the data that has already been downloaded, stored and already preprocessed for further analysis.